 Museum Education Programs (312) 443-3680.

-To contact by e-mail, use the contact form provided on the website- link listed below:
+To contact by e-mail, use the contact form provided by the Art Institute of Chicago.

 MSI accepts applications for professional development/teacher workshop programs until Mid-September.
 The programs are held from Sept-May